5 Unhealthy and Toxic Ways People Deal with Depression

 Ignoring Their Symptoms

-This is often common with people that don’t take their health seriously.
+This is often common with people who don’t take their health seriously.
 Ignoring your symptoms only makes treatment and recovery more difficult.

-When a person is suffering from depressive disorder, the person may experience a variety of symptoms.
+When a person is suffering from depressive disorder, they may experience a variety of symptoms.
 These symptoms may include feelings of hopelessness and worthlessness, fatigue, loss of interest in hobbies, oversleeping or insomnia and much more.
 These indicate a change in your usual self and shouldn’t be ignored.

 This is because not seeking treatments for depression or when left untreated comes with a long-lasting effect.